Stocks and shares Isas explained What is a stocks and shares Isa?

 Charges for investing in a stocks and shares Isa

-Charges vary, depending on what you invest in, but aren't usually any higher than those you'd pay if you invested outside an Isa.
+The costs of investing within a stocks and shares Isa will vary, depending on what you invest in and which provider you use, but charges aren't usually any higher than those you'd pay if you invested outside an Isa.

 You are able to transfer your previous years' cash Isas into stocks and shares Isas without affecting your current year's Isa allowance.
 You can also transfer your current year's cash Isa to a stocks and shares Isa, provided you transfer the whole amount.

-If you already have a stocks and shares Isa and want to transfer it to a new provider, you can do so.
+If you already have a stocks and shares Isa and want to transfer it to a new provider, or convert it to a cash Isa, you can do so.
 You will need to contact your new provider and complete a transfer form.